Shrijayanth-Suresh/ETG-Summer-Olympics-Data-Analysis-Project/README.md

 # ETG-Summer-Olympics-Data-Analysis-Project
+Name: Shrijayanth, Mail: shrisuresh2@gmail.com
-This is the second project for the internship "Python for AI/ML" by Elite Techno Groups
+Second Assignment for the internship "Python for AI/ML" by Elite Techno Groups